collector-m/Sensor_Fusion/README.md

 <font size="3">

-*  Learn to detect obstacles in lidar point clouds through clustering and segmentation</br>
+*  Process raw lidar data with filtering, segmentation, and clustering to detect other vehicles on the road.

-*  Apply thresholds and filters to radar data in order to accurately track objects
+*  Fuse camera images together with lidar point cloud data.
+You'll extract object features, classify objects, and project the camera image into three dimensions to fuse with lidar data.

-* Augment your perception by projecting camera images into three dimensions and fusing these projections with other sensor data
+* Analyze radar signatures to detect and track objects.
+Calculate velocity and orientation by correcting for radial velocity distortions, noise, and occlusions.

-* Combine this sensor data with Kalman filters to perceive the world around a vehicle and track objects over time
+* Fuse data from multiple sources using Kalman filters, and build extended and unscented Kalman filters for tracking nonlinear movement.
 </font>

 ---